 Here at Chicken House we love a good spooky read – something that you can read by candlelight (from a candle in a pumpkin, no less), curled up in an armchair on October 31st.
 So sit back, grab a copy of one of our fave spooky novels and prepare to feel all the chills …

-Audio World English, Australia, Canada, China, Czech Republic, FILM, France, Germany, Indonesia, Israel, Italy, Korea, The Netherlands, New Zealand, Poland, Romania, Russia, Spain, Taiwan, Turkey, USA
+Audio World English, Australia, Canada, China, Czech Republic, FILM, France, Germany, Hungary, Indonesia, Israel, Italy, Korea, The Netherlands, New Zealand, Poland, Romania, Russia, Spain, Taiwan, Turkey, USA